 It was fall of 2000, and the air was just starting to turn crisp in Morningside Heights.
 Y2K hadn’t ended the world.
 Destiny’s Child’s “Independent Women” topped the Billboard Hot 100.
 Expedition 1 took flight from the International Space Station.
 And Big Sub was brought to Barnard’s campus – a tradition that is now as big in adoration as it is long in sandwiches.
 And by big, we mean 140 pounds of tomatoes, 80 pounds of lettuce, 120 pounds of veggies, and 90 pounds of meat.

-On November 7, students will line up across campus to indulge in the College’s 25th annual Big Sub, feasting together on a chain of sandwiches.
+On November 7, students lined up across campus to indulge in the College’s 25th annual Big Sub, feasting together on a chain of sandwiches.
 The length of the sub this year?
 A secret.
-Students will have the chance to guestimate the total number of feet, for bragging rights and guaranteed Midnight Breakfast merch.
+Students had the chance to guess the total number of feet, for bragging rights and guaranteed Midnight Breakfast merch.
 And another Barnard secret?
 The specific origin of Big Sub.
 The inception of this treasured event is up for speculation, a campus ritual shrouded in mystery.
 No one can seem to pinpoint precisely when or why the tradition began.
 One thing is for certain, though — students always walk away satisfied.

 Each year, Big Sub is hosted by the student-led McIntosh Activities Council (McAC) and carefully hand-stuffed in Barnard’s kitchen by the College’s very own dining service, Chartwells.